Laurettta/Movie-Theatre-Management-System/README.md

 The Movie Theatre Management API is a fully-functional, RESTful backend service built using Spring Boot and MongoDB, designed to help manage movies, theatres, showtimes, and ticket bookings.
 Whether you're a developer interested in Spring Boot, MongoDB, or API design, this project is a great learning tool that also demonstrates solid software engineering practices.

 This project is designed to solve real-world problems while showcasing efficient backend API design, role-based security, validation, and concurrency-safe operations.
-If you're looking to contribute, improve your Spring Boot skills, or simply explore the world of microservices, this repository is for you!
+If you're looking to contribute, improve your Spring Boot skills, or simply explore the world of microservices, this repository is for you.

 𝗣𝗿𝗼𝗷𝗲𝗰𝘁 𝗛𝗶𝗴𝗵𝗹𝗶𝗴𝗵𝘁𝘀